FelixBer/FindFunc/README.md

 Feature overview:

 * Currently 6 Rules available, see below
-* Code matching respects Addressing-Size-Prefix and Operand-Size-Prefix
 * Aware of function chunks
 * Smart scheduling of rules for performance
 * Saving/Loading rules from/to file in simple ascii format
-* Several independent Tabs for experimentation
+* Several independent tabs for experimentation
-* Copying rules between Tabs via clipboard (same format as file format)
+* Copying rules between tabs via clipboard (same format as file format)
 * Saving entire session (all tabs) to file
 * Advanced copying of instruction bytes (all, opcodes only, all except immediates, ...)
 * Clone tabs for quick experiments with refining results
+* Code matching respects Addressing-Size-Prefix and Operand-Size-Prefix

-Button "Search Functions" clears existing results and starts a fresh search, "Refine Results" considers only results of the previous search.
+Button "Find Functions" clears existing results and starts a fresh search, "Refine Results" considers only results of the previous search.

 ### Advanced Binary Copying